Turnpike Troubadours: History

 On April 11, 2025, the band released a surprise album The Price of Admission, an 11-track record dropped prior to The Boys of Oklahoma concerts with Cross Canadian Ragweed in Stillwater, OK.
 This is their sixth studio album, and the second produced by Shooter Jennings.

+In 2026, they are the guest stars from the children's television in Yo Gabba Gabbaland in Season 2, they performed the song, Sunrise, Sunset.

 Musical style, composition, and influences

 Critically, the Turnpike Troubadours' musical style has been labeled as primarily country music and its respective subgenres, such as red dirt, honky-tonk, Americana, neotraditional country, and country rock.
 Mark Deming of AllMusic referred to the Turnpike Troubadours as a "country-leaning roots rock band," with elements of political folk music, honky-tonk, bluegrass, Cajun music, and rock.

 In an interview with the Chicago Tribune, band co-founder and bassist RC Edwards identified the band's musical style as honky-tonk.